Shaurya Doval: Public work in Uttarakhand

 Doval conceptualized 'Bemisaal Garhwal' under the banner of 'Buland Uttarakhand' which aims to improve the quality of education and health in Uttarakhand.

 Awards

 Doval was awarded the Udyog Rattan Award in 2012 for his contribution to the power sector in India.
 He was also the Eisenhower Fellow from India for 2015.
 On 13 February 2021, Chandigarh University awarded Doval with its Pride of India award 'for his contribution as think-tank and youth icon for entrepreneurs'.
+He was also nominated as a fellow of World Academy of Arts and Science in July, 2024.